 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
+The depth of grouting and whether or not the entire string of surface casing is grouted is unknown according to information in BPH files.
+If this information can be supplied, please do so.
+It may change your susceptibility ranking.
 The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.